anvilco/spectaql/README.md

     npx spectaql config.yml
     ```

 Your generated documentation will be located in the `public` directory by default.
-You can either copy the generated HTML to your web server, write the output to somewhere else, or by adding the `-D` flag and viewing your docs live by pointing your browser to [http://localhost:4400/](http://localhost:4400/).
+You can either copy the generated HTML to your web server, write the output to somewhere else using the `-t /path/to/ouputDir` option, or add `-D` flag and view your docs live by pointing your browser to [http://localhost:4400/](http://localhost:4400/).

 ## Examples